Sirraff/Job-interview-workshop/README.md

     Motivation.
 Even though you will have as much support as I can give you, motivation has to come from within!
     System Design prep.
-This is mostly asked in more senior roles, not internships or early career interviews
+This is mostly asked in more senior roles, not internships or early career interviews A magic way to get better at data structure and algorithms.
+It takes, time, effort and patience!